RoySegall/Gizra/app/_posts/2014-06-22-bower-link+angular-component-development.md

 layout: post
 published: true
 ---
-Bower is a super tool to manage the dependencies in our javascript applications.  if we want add a dependenciy only nees to use `bower install [dependencye-name]` and bower add the library file in the version compatible to may proyect.
+Bower is a super tool to manage the dependencies in our javascript applications.  if we want add a dependenciy only nees to use `bower install [dependency-name]` and bower add the library file in the version compatible to may proyect.

 This is wonderful to production? but it's insane when we develop many components simultaneous?